Localization problems of Quillen: Derived Equivalences

 The following is the statement of our first equivalence theorem. \bT {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
-Use other notations, as in (\ref{nota}), (\ref{setUP}).
-So, $X\subseteq Y:=\proj{S}$ is open.
-Let $Z\subseteq X$ be a closed subset and $grade(Z, X)=k$.
+Use other notations, as in section \ref{SecVorAus}.
+So, $X\subseteq Y:=\proj{S}$ is open, as in (\ref{setUP}).
+Let $Z\subseteq X$ be a closed subset.
 Consider the commutative diagram of natural functors